VoxPoser: Composable 3D Value Maps for Robotic Manipulation with Language Models: Experiments and Analysis

 \subsection{Error Breakdown}

-Since~\algname involves multiple components working jointly to synthesize trajectories for various manipulation tasks, herein we analyze the errors resulting from each component and how the overall system can be further improved.
-We conduct experiments in simulation where we have access to ground-truth perception and dynamics model (i.e., the simulator).
-Results are shown in Fig.~\ref{fig:error}. \textbf{U-Net~+~MP}~\cite{sharma2022correcting} trains a U-Net~\cite{ronneberger2015u,cciccek20163d} to directly map RGB-D observations to value maps which are then used by a motion planner (MP), thus not having an independent perception module. ``Specification error'' here refers to the error by U-Net, such as noisy predictions that are difficult for optimization. \textbf{LLM~+~Primitives}~\cite{liang2022code} uses LLMs to sequentially compose primitives, thus not having a dynamics module.
-For this baseline and~\algname, ``specification error'' refers to errors by LLMs either in composing policy logic or composing value maps.
-In comparison, although~\algname uses multiple components, by formulating it as a joint model-based optimization problem,~\algname achieves the lowest overall error, and its biggest source of error is the perception module.
-We also observe that having access to a better dynamics model (rather than a heuristics-based model) can contribute to better overall performance, such as a learned model or a physics-based model.
+In this section, we analyze the errors resulting from each component of~\algname and how the overall system can be further improved.
+We conduct experiments in simulation where we have access to ground-truth perception and dynamics model (i.e., the simulator). . ``Dynamics error'' refers to errors made by the dynamics model\footnote{\textbf{LLM~+~Primitives}~\cite{liang2022code} does not use model-based planning, thus not having a dynamics module.}. ``Perception error'' refers to errors made by the perception module\footnote{\textbf{U-Net~+~MP}~\cite{sharma2022correcting} maps RGB-D to costmaps using U-Net~\cite{ronneberger2015u,cciccek20163d}, thus not having perception module.
+Errors by which are attributed to ``specification error''.}. ``Specification error'' refers to errors made by the module specifying cost or parameters for the low-level motion planner or primitives.
+Examples for each method include 1) noisy prediction by the U-Net, 2) incorrect parameters specified by the LLM, and 3) incorrect value maps specified by the LLM.
+As shown in Fig.~\ref{fig:error},~\algname achieves lowest ``specification error'' due to its generalization and flexibility.
+We also find that having access to a more robust perception pipeline and a physically-realistic dynamics model can contribute to better overall performance.
+This observation aligns with our real-world experiment, where most errors are from perception.
+For example, we find that the detector is sensitive to initial poses of objects and is less robust when detecting object parts.